JoostVisser/summaries/SLT - Summary.md

 The boundary of $G^*$ is called the *Bayes Decision Boundary* and is given by $\{x:\eta(x) = \frac 1 2\}$.

-The problem with the histogram classifier is that it tries to estimate $\eta(x)$ everywhere and thesholding the estimate at level $\frac 1 2$ (i.e. it looks for the Bayes Decision Boundary everywhere).
+The problem with the histogram classifier is that it tries to estimate $\eta(x)$ everywhere in $\X$ and thesholding the estimate at level $\frac 1 2$ (i.e. it looks for the Bayes Decision Boundary everywhere).
+This will result in overfitting.

 ### Binary classification trees